gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 analysis.

 Thank you [Giacomo Cavalieri](https://github.com/giacomocavalieri)!
-We had all manner of annoying CI related problems when implementing the integration tests for this feature, Jak's a very patient and determined programmer indeed!
+We had all manner of annoying CI-related problems when implementing the integration tests for this feature, Jak's a very patient and determined programmer indeed!

 ## Git dependencies